-- Has a documented policy concerning fair treatment and payment of all workers.

-- Has a documented policy banning discrimination and harassment of workers, including for example (this list is not exhaustive):
+- 3.10.1.
+Has a documented policy concerning fair treatment and payment of all workers, including domestic and foreign workers, - 3.10.2.
+Has a documented policy banning harassment of workers, including for example (this list is not exhaustive): - sexual harassment/abuse. - corporal punishment, - mental or physical coercion, - verbal abuse. - 3.10.3.
+Maintains records of worker reports of harassment, disciplinary actions, associated investigations and corrective actions. - 3.10.4.
+Provides training to employees on harassment.

-- sexual harassment/abuse,

-- corporal punishment,

-- · mental or physical coercion,

-- verbal abuse,

-- discrimination in hiring,

-- remuneration,

-- access to training, promotion, termination or retirement.

-- Maintains records of worker reports of harassment, disciplinary actions, associated investigations and corrective actions.

-- Provides training to employees on harassment.